 - Issues During Surgery

-Since the root might affect blood sugar levels, it can interfere with blood sugar control during and after surgery.
+Since the marshmallow root extract might affect blood sugar levels, it can interfere with blood sugar control during and after surgery.
 So, stop taking marshmallow root at least two weeks before your scheduled surgery.

 Where can you buy marshmallow root?